 Have you ever had your preconceived ideas about a place challenged?
 An under-18 volunteer with GVI in South Africa shares how the ideas they arrived with were turned around as they got to know the community they worked with.

 Here are their thoughts:

-Throughout my excruciatingly short two weeks with GVI in South Africa, I have observed more small acts of kindness than I have seen in a year back home.
-Other volunteers and I spent a week and a half on an under18s construction project building a greenhouse.
+People all over the world contribute to, or believe in, stereotypes about people and places they’ve never interacted with or visited before.
+During my two weeks with GVI in South Africa, I observed more acts of kindness than I’ve seen in an entire year back home!
+Other volunteers and I spent a week and a half on an under-18s project doing light construction work on a community greenhouse.

-Back home, our work may have been vandalised, questioned, and disrespected, but here in this community, it brought everyone immense joy.
-Nothing will ever compare to being given a thumbs up from a young boy strolling past on his way home from school or a pair of middle-aged women stopping to admire our handiwork and express their gratitude.
+Doing this type of collaborative work may not have worked in the community I come from.
+Back home, our work may have been vandalised, questioned, and disrespected.
+But here, it brought immense joy.
+Nothing will compare to being given a thumbs up from a young boy strolling past on his way home from school, or a pair of women stopping to admire our handiwork and express their support.

 Volunteering abroad as an under 18 has many advantages.
-While GVI no longer runs construction projects in Cape Town, you can sign up for the Cape Town adventure and cultural immersion teen volunteer program.
-Take the step and get ready to explore your own insights.
+While GVI no longer runs construction projects in Cape Town, you can sign up for the Cape Town Adventure and Cultural Immersion Teen Volunteer program.
+Take the leap and get ready to explore your own insights.
 Apply today.